almostearthling/whenever/README.md

 #### DBus method (optional)

 The return message of a _DBus method invocation_ is used to determine the execution of the tasks associated to this type of condition.
-Due to the nature of DBus, the configuration of a _DBus_ based condition is quite complex, both in terms of definition of the method to be invoked, especially for what concerns the parameters to be passed to the method, and in terms of specifying how to test the result.[^8] One of the most notable difficulties consists in the necessity to use embedded _JSON_[^2] in the TOML configuration file: this choice arose due to the fact that, to specify the arguments to pass to the invoked methods and the criteria used to determine the invocation success, _non-homogeneous_ lists are needed -- which are not supported, intentionally, by TOML.
+Due to the nature of DBus, the configuration of a _DBus_ based condition is quite complex, both in terms of definition of the method to be invoked, especially for what concerns the parameters to be passed to the method, and in terms of specifying how to test the result.[^8]

 > **Note:** this type of item is only available when the `dbus` feature is enabled.

-So, as a rule of thumb:
+So, as a rule of thumb:[^2]

-* arguments to be passed to the DBus method are specified in a string containing the _exact_ JSON representation of those arguments
+* arguments to be passed to the DBus method are specified in a list
-* criteria to determine expected return values (aka _messages_, which can be complex structures) are expressed as inline tables of three elements, that is:
+* criteria to determine expected return values (aka _messages_, which can be complex structures) are expressed a list of tables of three elements each (inline tables can be used for readability), that is:
   * `"index"`: a list of elements, which can be either integers or strings representing each a positional 0-based index or a string (or _object path_) key in a dictionary; this allows to index deeply nested structures in which part of the nested elements are dictionaries
   * `"operator"`: one of the following strings
     * `"eq"` for _equality_